How To Find Yourself After A Breakup & Raise Your Self-Esteem

+When the person with whom you were most vulnerable breaks your heart, it's easy to feel inadequate and worthless, even if you have a laundry list of reasons you should feel good about other areas of your life.
 When it comes to love, our rational mind isn't running the show.
-Instead, breakups make us think like this: the person who knew me best and loved me most now thinks I'm a piece of garbage, so it must be true.
+Instead, breakups often make us think the worst things about ourselves: The person who knew me best and loved me the most now thinks I'm a piece of garbage, so it must be true.

 1. Realize you are not the many things that your ex (or others) said about you.